MohaCHarr/MohaCHarr/README.md

     - ...and everything in between

 - 🧠 **Certs**
-  - eJPT (INE / OffSec)
+  - eJPT (INE)
   - Google Cybersecurity Certificate
+  - Not a cert but I pwned the Dante ProLab

+- 🎯 **Goals**
   - Currently working on CPTS by HTB
-  - OSCP on the horizon (I’ll get there)
+  - OSCP as soon as possible

 ## Tech I Use (and break)